-- Suitable for protecting equipment with a direct current content (dc) in the fault current (three-phase bridge rectifier) - Suitable for power-up with short charging current to Ground - Suitable for a high leakage current
+- Suitable for power-up with short charging current to Ground - Suitable for a high leakage current

 2.1.2 START/STOP OF PUMP

 The number of starts/stops via the mains voltage must not exceed one-time per minute.

 If a higher number of starts/stops is required, then the start/ stop digital input must be used (mains voltage directly connected).
 This is the preferred method of starting and stopping Design Envelope Pumps.